Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Set up the main IPsec gateway

-To set up the gateway, use the IP addresses, username, and SSH key that you specified when creating the cloud-gw
+To set up the gateway, use the IP addresses, username, and SSH key of the cloud-gw

 VM.